glasklart/hd/README.md

 <img src="http://dl.dropbox.com/u/1132018/itunes-artwork-crawler-step-1.png" width="200" align="right" />

-1. Open [this](http://getart.dreamnet.at) in a new tab.
+1. Open [this page](http://getart.dreamnet.at) in a new tab.
 2. Enter the iTunes ID you acquired from Step 1 in the field provided.
 3. Press "Crawl data!"

 Assuming the iTunes ID is valid, you'll see a page with a text field and a (hopefully) giant image of the artwork.

-Take the entire contents of the text area and paste it into the issue you've opened.
+Copy the entire contents of the text area and paste it into the issue you've opened.

 **It is VERY important that you paste it _at the very top_ of the icon request.**